 Living Well trust

-The Trust employs Mike Wilkes and his assistant Samanda Teo to run the Res Kids program in local primary schools, covering the coast and northern Hauraki Plains.
+The Trust has a focus on prevention and is working in the area of providing support for children and youth through the schools.
+Mike Wilkes is the Team Leader and together with his assistant Samanda Teo run the Res Kids program in local primary schools, covering the coast and northern Hauraki Plains, And they deliver other programs including THRIVE and E TU TANGATA as well.

-Bethany Plester is the 24/7 youth worker in Thames High School.
+Mike and Samanda Teo are the 24/7 youth workers in Thames High School.

 The Trust has a relationship with schools and is running a grandparents mentoring kids program in conjunction with those schools.